gaow/rotation-2023/README.md

 ### Next steps until April, 2024

 Students who successfully completed this assignment may be involved in a similar, but more challenging task of coding and improving another new statistical method we are developing, to integrate a vast range of functional genomic features to improve the accuracy of gene mapping and colocalization analysis.
+We will also conceive a project spinning from this theme that they could lead on for summer 2024.

 ## Project 2: Adopting and applying a new statistical method to discover cis-regulatory network from quantitative trait loci analysis

 ### Aim

 This project will allow you to demonstrate your **bioinformatics data analysis skills**, and later your data science skills to generate new knowledge from your own data analysis.

+### Details

+Imagine a simple task to identify DNA variations that might impact the RNA expression of its near by gene --- say you have 1,000 brain tissue samples, for each sample you measure the expression level of a gene, say *APOE*, which is a real number $y > 0$.
+You also measure the sequence the DNA near this gene, represented as a vector of integers $X$, taking values from {0,1,2} representing the copies of minor alleles of a genetic loci.
+To evaluate if a change in the DNA sequence has an impact on the gene expression level, one popular method is to perform a linear regression between $y$ and each variant in $X$ over all the 1,000 samples you have.
+This process is formally known as "eQTL" mapping (because we are analyzing gene **e**xpression **q**uantitative **t**rait **l**oci).
+To get a feeling of this process in practice, I suggest you watch [this video on YouTube](https://www.youtube.com/watch?v=24U8lyqu65A).

+In our lab, we have performed extensive QTL analysis (not just eQTL but many others) for each of the genes in the genome with its nearby DNA variants.
+Now, we would like to focus on those variant that impact **multiple nearby genes**, to *prioritize* them as target of interest for follow-up studies because they potentially have a greater impact to biological functions than those that regulate just one gene at a time.
+To achieve this, we need to:

+1. Perform conventional cis-QTL discovery along the line of the procedures outlined in the YouTube video.
+2. Perform cis-network discovery using a new method we recently developed in a context different from cis-network discovery.

+For the rotation project you are only expected to complete task 1, which is essentially to apply the steps outlined in the YouTube video to a small example data-set that we have prepared for you, using the software pipeline we have developed in the lab.
+By performing this analysis you will be well-trained to conduct QTL discoveries from real-world data.
+To get started, please follow instructions in the "xQTL association analysis" of [this notebook](https://github.com/cumc/xqtl-pipeline/blob/main/code/xqtl_protocol_demo.ipynb).

+### Outcome

+For those who does execellent job in this task, you will be asked to perform additional similar analysis which will contribute to a large consortium project, and you will be listed a co-author on our manuscript which we expect to publish next year.

+### Next steps until April, 2024

+Students who successfully completed this assignment will continue to learn and contribute to the consortium project discover various types of QTL beyond eQTL.

+### Next step for summer 2024

+Students will lead on the cis-network discovery using resources built from the QTL discovery above, adopting and applying our new statistical method called mvSuSiE, and furnish the results into a manuscript to be published in late 2024 or early 2025.

 ## Project 3: Simulation study for a new method to discover trans-regulatory network from quantitative trait loci analysis